bytewizer/microserver/README.md

 **Hardware:** Project was tested using SC20100S development board.

-## Getting Started

-**Work in Progress!** As we encourage users to play with the samples and test programs, this project has not yet reached a stable state.
-See the [Playground Project](https://github.com/microcompiler/microserver/tree/master/playground) for an example of how to use these packages.

 ## Give a Star! :star:

 If you like or are using this project to start your solution, please give it a star.
 Thanks!

-### Getting Started
+## Getting Started

+**Work in Progress!** As we encourage users to play with the samples and test programs, this project has not yet reached a stable state.
+See the [Project Playground](https://github.com/microcompiler/microserver/tree/master/playground) for an example of how to use these packages.

 ```CSharp
 static void Main()